frimtec/pikett-assist/README.md

 Defines the contact of your operations center sending alarms via SMS.
 The SMS received from any phone number of this contact are supervised by PAssist.

-PAssist also supports operations centers using alphanumeric short code SMS numbers.
+PAssist also supports operations centers using numeric and alphanumeric short code SMS numbers.
+Numeric short codes are currently only supported for the following countries:

+* Switzerland
+* Germany
+* France
+* USA
+  Alphanumeric short codes are supported in any country.

-As contacts in Android cannot use letters in phone numbers, such alphanumeric short codes can be configured in the contact field "Company".
+As contacts in Android cannot contain such short code phone numbers, they can be configured in the contact field "Company".
-It the operations centers uses several alphanumeric short codes, they can be comma separated in the contacts company field.
+It the operations centers uses several short code phone numbers, they can be comma separated in the contacts company field.
+Any regular phone numbers stored in the contacts field "Company" are ignored.

 ![Operations center contact with two alphanumeric short code SMS numbers](images/Contacts-with-alphanumeric-short-codes.png)